2024–25 Egyptian Second Division B

 The 2024–25 Egyptian Second Division B season is the second edition of the Egyptian Second Division B, the third-highest level in the Egyptian football league system, since its formation in 2023.
 Fixtures for the 2024–25 season were announced on 10–12 September 2024, following the draw for each region.

-The season started on 9 October 2024, and will conclude on 25 May 2025.
+The season started on 9 October 2024, and concluded on 25 May 2025.

 Format

 The league consists of 65 teams divided into six groups: one group of 12 teams, three groups of 11 teams and two group of 10 teams, with each group covering different parts of Egypt: